-Outcome Scheme Name Short Narrative explaining the proposal Output All children in East Renfrewshire experience a stable and secure childhood and succeed Early Learning and Childcare Expansion to 1140 Hours As local nurseries and family centres are already operating close to capacity a significant increase in places must be provided in order to deliver the national requirement of 1140 hours by August 2020 for each eligible child per year from the existing 600 hours level.
-10 new or extended early years facilities provided across the Council area by August 2020.
-East Renfrewshire residents are healthy and active and have the skills for learning, life and work Eastwood Leisure Existing leisure facilities in the Eastwood area are dated and at the end of their lifespan.
-Improved facilities are needed to address local demands.
-Investment in leisure/community facilities to be provided in the Eastwood area.
+Outcome Scheme Name Short Narrative explaining the proposal Output All children in East Renfrewshire experience a stable and secure childhood and succeed Extension of deferral entitlement for entry to P1 From August 2023, families will be entitled to defer a child's entry to P1 and be provided with another year of fully funded ELC, if the child is born between August and December.
+Further investment in the ELC estate, with respect to new facilities or extensions/modifications to current facilities.
+East Renfrewshire residents are healthy and active and have the skills for learning, life and work dents are healthy active and have the is for learning, life Investment in leisure/community facilities to be provided in the Eastwood area.
 Learning and Leisure in Neilston Local school and community facilities in Neilston are in poor condition and require replaced/upgraded.
 The project has attracted some support funding from the Scottish Government funding to help take forward the school condition improvements.
 Campus approach to improve facilities for Learning and Leisure in the village of Neilston, which includes new build replacements for Neilston and St Thomas' primary schools and Madras Family Centre in addition to a new library with the village also to benefit from improved leisure facilities.